Ameena-Juhi/LoginForum/Forum Documentation/Forum.md

 ### 3.2.
 Improved Post Viewing

 **Improvement:** All posts are now displayed on one page for a smoother user experience.
-The addition of pagination ensures that the page remains manageable even with a large number of posts.

 ## Future Guidelines
 - **Addition of features:** Add new features that can make the forum more accessible like tagging of users, hiding the posts,and  adding admin to the forum for ease of management.
 - **User Profiles:** Allows users to achieve reputation via the badges and encourage them to use forum application.
+- **Improved post viewing:** The addition of pagination ensures that the posts page remains manageable even with a large number of posts.

 # Forum Flow Chart